gamerboyrts-a11y/Live-Spam-Tracker/README.md

     Emote APIs - 7TV, BTTV, and FFZ public APIs.

-📄 License

-MIT License - free to modify and use
 ## License

 MIT License - feel free to modify and use!